Guide to Proper Flatbed Load Securement

 What is Proper Load Securement

-Proper load securement is a safety procedure that ensures that cargo loads are restrained to prevent loss of load and cargo shifting during transit.
+Proper load securement is a safety procedure that ensures cargo loads are restrained to prevent load loss and cargo shifting during transit.

 Flatbed Securement Guidelines and Regulations

-The Federal Motor Carrier Safety Administration (FMCSA) has securement rules for commercial vehicles reflecting best practices for flatbed load securement.
-To keep the FMCSA’s safety standards, they drive home the point of firmly securing your load with approved cargo securement equipment like chains, straps, and wire roping.
+The Federal Motor Carrier Safety Administration (FMCSA) has securement rules for commercial vehicles that reflect best practices for flatbed load securement.
+To maintain its safety standards, the FMCSA emphasizes firmly securing your load with approved cargo securement equipment like chains, straps, and wire rope.

-Regulations vary from state to federal level, so it’s important to check the rules before hitting the road with your load.
+Regulations vary from the state to the federal level, so checking the rules before hitting the road with your load is important.
 However, there are some general guidelines that apply across the board:

 • Make sure that all cargo is securely fastened to the bed of your vehicle.